Context Scoping and Workspace Configuration for High-Quality Recommendations

 Before adding context to a workspace, ask:

 - What decision is this workspace meant to support?
-A workspace scoped to support a specific decision (e.g., "modernize the payments platform," "prepare identity services for SOC 2") will produce sharper recommendations than one scoped to "our infrastructure."
+A workspace scoped to support a specific decision (e.g., "modernize the payments platform," "prepare identity services for SOC 2") will produce sharper blueprints than one scoped to "our infrastructure."

 - Does one set of constraints apply across everything in the workspace?
 If the budget, compliance requirements, or SLAs differ across parts of the workspace, you are probably looking at two workspaces, not one.

-When a workspace boundary is wrong, the symptom is usually recommendations that feel contradictory or that cite requirements from one part of the business while targeting components that belong to another.
+When a workspace boundary is wrong, the symptom is usually blueprints that feel contradictory or that cite requirements from one part of the business while targeting components that belong to another.
 The fix is to split the workspace before continuing to add context.

 Scope the Workspace at Creation or Later